“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

 • Corticosteroids

-Let’s say you’re postmenopausal and take AI’s.
-Did your doctor tell you that regardless of which AI you take, the loss of bone mineral density is twice as high compared to healthy postmenopausal women?
-(4)
+What if you’re postmenopausal and taking AI’s.
+Did your doctor tell you that regardless of which AI you take, the loss of bone mineral density is twice as high compared to healthy postmenopausal women

 If she/he hasn’t, print this post out and at your next visit use it to initiate a discussion on bone health.